 Juan Santana is an almond grower who Wild Farm Alliance has been working with since 2021, when we helped him design and install his first hedgerow.
 We met him through the California Healthy Soils Program (HSP).
-Martin Guerena of National Center for Appropriate Technology had signed him up to receive financial support for compost and cover crops for the orchards and to increase the habitat on his farm with native plant hedgerows.
-We and Caddie Bergen of UCANR had funding to help HSP growers like Juan install these practices.
+He received financial support for compost and cover crops for the orchards and to increase the habitat on his farm with native plant hedgerows.
+We, along with National Center for Appropriate Technology, had funding to help HSP growers like Juan install these practices.
 His main goal with installing hedgerows was to provide more habitat for bees, but also to add diversity that would support beneficial insects and birds.
-He shared how after the harvest, American Crows and Yellow-billed Magpies help him with removing the mummy nuts high in the canopy.

-After much long-distance organizing of native plant orders and discussing the best way to get the site ready for planting, we first visited his farm in November 2021.
+After discussing the best way to get the site ready for planting, we first visited his farm in November 2021.
 With Juan, Sergio Castro, his son-in-law and backbone of farm operations, and a crew of four of us, we planted a 400-foot long hedgerow at the edge of his home orchard.
 Late that day, tired and happy, we walked the sites of two much longer planned hedgerows, to be planted in the fall of 2022.
-Here we talked about the where, why, when, and how of this next planting.

 WFA's Jo Ann Baumgartner (front, center) helps with the 3,300' hedgerow planting.

-Fast-forward to November 2022 and we have returned to Juan’s farm to plant 3,300 feet of hedgerows, but with the amount of work we needed to do, our small Wild Farm team was not going to be enough for the tight timeline.
-This is where the “Alliance” in Wild Farm Alliance comes in as we were able to assemble a team to make this project happen!
+In November 2022 we returned to Juan’s farm to plant 3,300 feet of hedgerows, but with the amount of work we needed to do, our small Wild Farm team was not going to be enough.
+We were able to assemble a team to make this project happen!
 Nick Filannino, who works for us as part of an AmeriCorps program called the GrizzlyCorps, was able to coax 11 other members of his program to come work with us.
-Then Cindy Lashbrook, a Wild Farm Alliance friend and owner of legendary Riverdance Farms in Livingston, helped by providing a place for everyone to camp on her farm along the Merced River, just two miles from the project site.
-Nick coordinated this effort, including putting together a potluck celebration cookout under the stars, with delicious food and much laughter.

 Nick Filannino (left) and several GrizzlyCorps members help install the hedgerow.